m-reza-rahman/jakartaee-kubernetes/devops/README.md

 ## Run GitHub Actions Workflow
 * Go to the [Azure portal](http://portal.azure.com).
 * Select Azure Active Directory -> App registrations -> New registration.
 For the name specify jakartaee-cafe-registration-`<your suffix>` (the suffix could be your first name such as "reza").
+Click register.
+Select 'Certificates & secrets' in the left nav pane, select the 'Federated credentials' tab, and select 'Add credential'.
 * Clone this repository into your own GitHub account.
 Make sure to update the [devops/jakartaee-cafe.yml](jakartaee-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` and occurrences of `reza` with `<your suffix>`  on GitHub.
 * Go to Settings -> Secrets on your GitHub repository.
 * Click 'New repository secret'.
 Specify the secret name to be 'DOCKERHUB_USERNAME'.
 The Value will be your Docker Hub username.